Fast MLE Computation for the Dirichlet Multinomial: The Fast Dirichlet Solution

 \section{The Fast Dirichlet Solution}

-This is equivalent to the solution documented by Minka\cite{minka} (2000), Blei\cite[A.4.2]{blei} (2003) and Ng\cite[pg 72-73]{ng} (2011).
+This is equivalent to the solutions documented by Minka\cite{minka} (2000), Blei\cite[A.4.2]{blei} (2003) and Ng\cite[pg 72-73]{ng} (2011).
 The dataset for the Dirichlet problem is an \(N\) x \(K\) matrix $D$ in which each row represents a sample from a single Dirichlet.
 Let $d_{n,k}$ represent the nth row and kth column of matrix $D$.
-Given a Dirichlet parameter $\alpha$, the probability of the dataset is given as follows:
+Given a Dirichlet parameter $\alpha$, we can use equation~\eqref{eq:dirich_distr} to find the probability of the dataset as

 We want to maximize this probability with respect to $\alpha$.
 One way to do this is to build and maximize a function $F$, which is related to the log of the probability.

 We can distribute the summations and remove the constant terms.\footnote{Note that we divided the entire equation by $N$.
 The number of samples does not factor in to the MLE, but it does control the variance around that value.}